Kevin Eriksson

-Kevin Andréas Eriksson (born 16 July 1996) is a Swedish racing driver currently participating in the FIA World Rallycross Championship.
-He is the son of Olsbergs MSE team owner Andréas Eriksson.
-In 2016, he made his debut in FIA RX Supercar with a full-time entry.
+Kevin Andréas Eriksson (born 16 July 1996) is a Swedish racing driver that has competed in international rallycross, including the FIA World Rallycross Championship, Nitro Rallycross and currently RallyX.

-In 2023, he won the Nitro Stampede in Calgary, after missing two opening rounds of the seasons championship contention due to injury.
+In 2016, Eriksson made his debut in FIA RX Supercar with a full-time entry.
+In 2023, Eriksson won the Nitro Rallycross Calgary non-points race, after missing two opening rounds of the seasons championship contention due to injury.

+Eriksson's father, Andréas, is the owner of the Olsbergs MSE rallycross team.
+His brother Oliver Eriksson is also a rallycross driver.